 Sakana - Lima in Miraflores - GPS: -12.1200,-77.0352

 There are a number of reasonable restaurants all grouped together on this road and they all appeared to be full of locals.
 This wasn’t our best meal, but it was decent.
-The lunch special was 15 soles (about $5) for an appetizer, entre, and a drink.
+The lunch special was 15 soles (about $5) for an appetizer, entree, and a drink.
 I thought the appetizer was excellent.
 The chips were crispy on the outside and slightly chewy on the inside, which was weird, but I enjoyed the contrast and the soup was tasty.
-The chicken entre was very good and the sauce went well with the plain rice, but I didn’t care for the potato salad, too oily.
+The chicken entree was very good and the sauce went well with the plain rice, but I didn’t care for the potato salad, too oily.
 The pork was a bit bland and tough.
 The staff were very friendly.

 Cordon Blue - Lima in the Historic District - GPS: -12.0470,-77.0312

 This meal and restaurant had its high and low points.
 When we were looking over the menu outside the manager came by and offered us free pisco sours with any meal (drinks that we never ended up getting).
-Their set lunch menu was 12 soles (about $4) for juice, roasted corn snack, appetizer, entre, and dessert.
+Their set lunch menu was 12 soles (about $4) for juice, roasted corn snack, appetizer, entree, and dessert.
 When we tried to order the server said that they didn’t have any of the entrees on the menu and listed off some other things that we couldn’t barely hear in the noisy room and couldn’t understand.
 Eventually we ordered something, but we didn’t really know what.
 The restaurant is a big open room and some outdoor tables.
 While we were eating a lady was going table to table begging for money.
 Not sure what the rules on that are, but no one asked her to leave and she made rounds for the entire time we were there.

 Four our appetizers we got two classic dishes, causa and ceviche.
 We have no basis for comparison since we’ve never had them before, but they were excellent.
 I was a bit nervous about the ceviche (raw marinated fish), but it was limey, slightly spicy and delicious.
 I’m not a big fish person, but this wasn’t fishy at all.
 The onions were a bit strong, but the slice of sweet potato balanced it nicely.
 I was a bit nervous about raw fish this cheep but our guide assured us that this place was clean.
 Causa is a cold salad of seasoned mashed potatoes stuffed with just about anything from veggies to meats.